Choosing the Right Load Cell for Your Job

 It is important to note that normal stress differs from normal loading.
 Load cells designed for normal loading do not always experience normal stresses.
-They can undergo shear stresses and bending.
+They also can undergo shear stress and bending as described below.

 Bending is when an external force or moment applied to a structural element causes it to bend.
 An object’s reaction to this external force differs from its reaction to a normal load.
 Half of the element sees tensile normal stress, while half of it sees compressive normal stresses.
 See Figure 3.

 The difference between tensile and compressive stresses is important in selecting load cells because not every transducer is capable of reading both.
 Moreover this difference is an important consideration for structural components within a project since the failure modes of tension and compression are different.

 Shear stress is a stress component that acts in the considered plane, much like a sheet of paper between two opposing blades of scissors.
 The point of maximum shear is where the opposing blades meet and cause the paper to shear into two parts.
 Figure 4 below labels the the shear force created by the load and models the deformation in the structure created by it.

-Torsion occurs when an applied external force causes the structural body to twist.
+Torsion occurs when an applied external force (or “torque”) causes the structural body to twist.
 It is a very important stress component to consider because all rotating or spinning objects experience it.
 This includes wheel axles, driveshafts, gears, motors, propellers, etc. The figure below illustrates this force.
 To clarify, torque is the force that causes the stress component of torsion.

-Now that we understand the main forces creating stress on an object (normal, bending and shear, and torque), we can look at the various load cells designed to measure these forces.
-Every load cell is designed for a different application.
+Now that we understand the main forces creating stress on an object (normal, bending and shear, and torque) and the other factors determining the selection of a load cell, we can match some load cell types to their optimal application.
 Below are a few types of load cell transducers and the applications where they best perform.